-Figure 2: linguistic morphed instances within the PPT framework.
+Fig. 2. linguistic morphed instances within the PPT framework.
 (LCT= linguistic context)

-Additionally, we perform the path recombination (which is usually done at the word ends) as soon as the word becomes unique, which is usually a few nodes before reaching the leaf.
-This is in particular useful in combination with the use of cross-word models.
-It is important to keep the number of instances in the leafs as small as possible to reduce the computational effort due the fan-out of the right context models.
+The advantage of this search space organization is that we can apply a beam and topN pruning strategy for the list of instances in a very easy way.
+This allows us to overcome the subtree dominance problem [1] for the tree-copying approach.
+If there are two instances of a node where the linguistic state of one instance cause a worse LM score for the best possible successor word compared to the LM score for the worst possible successor given the linguistic state of the other instance, the instance can already be eliminated.
+Additionally, we perform the path recombination (which is usually done at the word ends) as soon as the word becomes unique, which is usually a few phones before reaching the leaf.
+This is particularly useful in combination with the use of cross-word models.
+It is important to keep the number of instances in the leafs as small as possible to reduce the computational effort due to the fan-out of the right context models.

 This search space organization offers also advantages in terms of memory usage.
-Only a very tiny tree skeleton will be created permanently.
-The main memory require the instances which will be allocated dynamically on demand.
-Since the number of instances per node decrease very rapidally with the tree level, the search space can be handled very flexible and scalable.
-To run the decoder with arbitrary linguistic knowledge sources as statistical n-grams, context free grammars, or word graphs, we use an abstract interface between the decoder and the linguistic knowledge sources.
+Only a very small tree skeleton will be created permanently.
+The main memory is required by the instances, which will be allocated dynamically on demand.
+Since the number of instances per node decreases very rapidly with the tree level, the search space can be handled very flexible and scalable.

+To run the decoder with arbitrary linguistic knowledge sources such as statistical n-grams, context free grammars, or word graphs, we use an abstract interface between the decoder and the linguistic knowledge sources.
 The interface consists of few functions to manipulate the linguistic state.
 The decoder itself works independent from the actual linguistic knowledge source.